EtcDot/cocos2d-x-3-android-template/README.md

-##Easy Run cocos2d-x-3.x in Eclipse
+##Easy Run cocos2d-x-3.0 in Eclipse

+**New!!
+The code Most of this template has pull request to cocos2d-x origin, and have merged after v3.1.
+But you can still use it by more features.**

 Cocos2d-x Official's Android project template is incorrect. so,I fix it, You can easy run cocos2d-x-3.x in eclipse by two steps !!!